xorq-labs/snowflake-keypair-helper/README.md

 docs](https://docs.snowflake.com/en/release-notes/bcr-bundles/2024_08/bcr-1784)

 additionally, the information i was able to find was:

-dispered among various pages
-does not demonstrate a unified way to do things does not do so in pure python

-finally, adbc_driver_manager.dbapi.Connection requires a different encoding (encrypted, DER encoded) than SnowflakeConnection (unencrypted, PEM encoded) and how to do the conversion is not easily discoverable. the information i was able to find was:
 - dispered among various pages
 - does not demonstrate a unified way to do things
 - does not do so in pure python

-additionally, `adbc_driver_manager.dbapi.Connection` requires a different encoding (encrypted, DER encoded) than `SnowflakeConnection` (unencrypted, PEM encoded) and how to do the conversion is not easily discoverable.
+finally, adbc_driver_manager.dbapi.Connection requires a different encoding (encrypted, DER encoded) than SnowflakeConnection (unencrypted, PEM encoded) and how to do the conversion is not easily discoverable.

 ## how?